Decoding French Wine Labels and Terms

 France-wine-classification-pyramid-law

-French wines and wine labels are controlled by a wine classification system called Appellation d’Origine Protégée or AOP This system was first developed in 1936 by Baron Pierre Le Roy who also founded the regulatory board for wine in France (called INAO ).
-AOP is essentially a hierarchical system of rules and regulations that determine where the wines are produced, what they are made of and their level of quality.
+French wines and wine labels are controlled by Appellation d’Origine Protégée or AOP, a wine classification system.
+This system was first developed in 1936 by Baron Pierre Le Roy, who also founded the wine regulatory board in France (called INAO).
+AOP is essentially a hierarchical system of rules and regulations that determine where the wines come from, what they are made of, and their level of quality.
 Generally speaking, the more specific the region is, the higher the rank.

 FACT: The first classification system was called AOC (Appellation d’Origine Contrôlée).